marius-m/mmblog-content/md/3about-me.md

-# Why

-Three reasons.

-1. I do talk a lot.
-And I love tech.
-Now I need to make it something useful from that.

-2. Over the years, I&rsquo;ve managed to create a tool or two, which some already find it useful.
-Maybe that will be useful for broader audience.

-3. Didn&rsquo;t manage to find a better place, than this 👈☝️👉👇

 # About me

 I&rsquo;m not particularly interesting person.
 However I do have a hobby to code.
 That really has a good transition to various technologies and tools as a side effect.